TL;DR

 For those in riskier jobs like trades, you may hear the term Personal Sick Pay.
 This is essentially another name for Income Protection, often referring to policies with shorter-term payment periods (e.g., 1, 2, or 5 years per claim) or shorter deferred periods, designed to bridge the gap quickly when an injury stops you from working.

-2. Critical Illness Cover (CIC): Financial Breathing Space When You Need It Most
+2. Critical Illness Cover (CIC): Financial Breathing Space When you may need It Most

 Imagine being diagnosed with cancer, a heart attack, or suffering a stroke.
 The last thing you or your family should be worrying about is money.
 Critical Illness Cover is designed to remove that burden.

-How it works: Upon diagnosis of one of the serious conditions listed in your policy, you receive a significant tax-free lump sum.
+How it works: Upon diagnosis of one of the serious conditions listed in your policy, you receive a significant potentially tax-efficient lump sum.
 The number of conditions covered has expanded hugely over the years, with comprehensive policies now covering over 50 specified illnesses, and some even covering 100+.

 This money is yours to use as you see fit.
 It could: